 Are you someone who thinks less is more?
 Do you prefer to break things down to their simplest roots?
 This ink makes sure to include the two most important elements of a compass—directions and separating lines—but doesn’t add any additional design work.
 This kind of tattoo is ideal for a minimalist or utilitarian.

 Colorful Traditional Compass Tattoo

 If you love the traditional tattoo style but wish it relied a bit less on the “more-is-more” idea, try something like this compass design.
-Drawing heavily from the American traditional style, the arrows are created from filled-in black combined with heavy color to give the otherwise simple design more weight.
+Drawing heavily from the American traditional style, the arrows combine filled-in black with heavy color to give the otherwise simple design more weight.
 Because of such heavy work within the compass, the outermost outlines remain simple and clean, careful not to overwhelm the ink.

 Ankle Compass Tattoo

 A small compass tattoo on the inner ankle feels intimate and personal, like it's for your eyes only.
 The thick linework makes it stand out on the skin and makes the simple design feel a bit more intricate, while the dot details make the lines feel as though they continue ad infinitum.

 A compass tattoo is a basic design to begin with, so why not add something that you enjoy to spruce it up?
 The whale is the focal point of the tattoo, and its dot shading shows the amount of work that went into it.
 It's perfect for any wanderer-by-sea (or Moby Dick aficionado).

 This compass design is very simple, as it’s composed of only line work (and not too much of it at that).
 By focusing on the basic compass design—like the shape of the device, the arrows, and the directional letters—this tattoo retains a minimalist and customized vibe.
 Placing it on the back of the neck makes it feel like an intimate gift for someone else's eyes.